mgajda/less-arbitrary/towards-better-union.md

-It should be noted that the last example presented above requires Haskell representation inference to be non-monotonic, as a dictionary with a single key would have an incompatible type:
+It should be noted that the last example presented above requires Haskell representation inference to be non-monotonic, as an example of object with only a single key would be best represented by a record type:

 ``` {.haskell file=test/example6-single-key.result}
 data Example = Example { f_6408f5 :: O_6408f5, f_54fced :: O_6408f5